Writing and Revising

 After you have a first draft, you can make improvements.
 That’s called revising.
 You want to strengthen weak parts and make strong parts even better.
 A classmate can help you find things to improve.

-This chapter provides tips for writing a first draft and helpful strategies for revising it.
+This chapter provides tips for writing a first draft as well as helpful strategies for revising it.

 Writing a First Draft